 - Full-Length Features: 80-120 pages

 - TV Drama Pilots: 50-70 pages

 - TV Comedy Pilots: 25-45 pages

-- Under no circumstances should you include your name or contact information within the body of your script.
+Under no circumstances should you include your name or contact information anywhere within the body of your script.

-- Please do not enclose synopses, casting suggestions, letters, resumes, or photos with your submission.
-They will not be forwarded to the Judges.
-However, if you’re submitting a TV Pilot you may include standard supplementary materials, such as lists of recurring characters and future episodes.
+However, if you’re submitting a TV Pilot you may include standard supplementary materials, such as lists of recurring characters and/or summaries of future episodes.